Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 Summary

-To sum up, I enjoyed our visit to Tel Hazor National Park and the Hazor antiquities museum.
-I guess the main reason we enjoyed were the pair of free private guides.
-Even without the guides, there are things to see, and hitting both places can make a marvelous half-day journey.
+We enjoyed visiting Tel Hazor National Park and the Hazor antiquities museum.
+I guess the main reason we were the pair of free private guides.
+Even without the guides, there are things to see, and visiting both places can make a marvelous half-day journey.

 Have you ever been to Tel Hazor National Park?
 Tell us about your experience in the comments below.